VEClassrooms/backend-internship-challenge-autumn2023/README.md

 ## Assignment

 The documents are not fetched from a database.
 You should create a database and fetch documents from that database and implement search.
+Document your toughts and

 ### Fetch data from a database